 At the time of application, the Student must also submit a prepayment fee.
 Semester fees are due and must be paid during the fee payment period at the beginning of the term.
 Fees are subject to change each year.
 See Housing Rates for Fall/Spring or Spring Only or contact Housing and Residential Life (Housing) at 615-898-2971 or by email at housing@mtsu.edu for additional information and current fee rates.

 The prepayment fee is refundable prior to first check-in date according to the schedule included in the Student Housing License Agreement and Section V below.
-All cancellations must be submitted in writing to Housing and Residential Life, MTSU Box 6, Murfreesboro, TN 37132 or by fax to 615-898-5459 or by email to housing@mtsu.edu.
+All cancellations must be submitted in writing to Housing and Residential Life, MTSU Box 6, Murfreesboro, TN 37132 or by email to housing@mtsu.edu.

 Mandatory Board Plan for Freshmen.
-Students classified as freshmen not assigned as a family unit are required to purchase an approved board plan option.
+Students classified as freshmen are required to purchase an approved board plan option.

 Required Immunizations.
 All new incoming students who live on campus are required to provide proof of adequate immunization against Meningococcal disease after their 16th birthday and within the last five (5) years.
 Some exemptions exist for students who provide the appropriate medical or religious exemption form to Student Health Services.
 New incoming students living in on-campus housing will not have the option of refusing this immunization without providing Student Health Services with appropriately executed medical or religious exemptions.
 To ensure compliance, students are eligible for housing assignment contingent on proof of adequate immunization against Meningococcal disease.
 This means a housing application will be accepted but a living space cannot be assigned until vaccination against the Meningococcal disease is confirmed by MTSU Student Health Services.
 For more information on all required immunizations, see Health Services website.